Indivisible (video game)

-Indivisible is an action role-playing platform game developed by the now-defunct Lab Zero Games and published by 505 Games.
+Indivisible is a 2019 action role-playing platform video game developed by Lab Zero Games and published by 505 Games.
 The game was initially released in October 2019 for Linux, macOS, Windows, PlayStation 4, and Xbox One and on April 28, 2020 for Nintendo Switch.
 It was released in Japan on July 16, 2020.
-A version for Amazon Luna was released on October 20, 2020.
+A version for Amazon Luna was released on October 20, 2020, despite Lab Zero Games going defunct 11 days prior, thus discontinuing all additional content for the game.
+It was the final game to be developed by Lab Zero prior to their dissolution.

 Gameplay

-Indivisible features platform-style action RPG exploration and combat mechanics inspired by Valkyrie Profile.
-The game focuses on two styles of gameplay.
-When in the overworld, the game will be played as an 2D action platformer with the player being able to move left and right as well as jump upon starting.
-Later on in the game, the player will learn new abilities and moves to progress further and faster.
-When touching an enemy in the overworld, the game will seamlessly transition to an action rpg and each character becomes controlled with a certain button.
-Pressing a button will move the character to the enemy to attack it.
-The buttons can be pressed in different orders and can be changed to different attacks by holding either up or down on the analog stick or D-pad.
-The player can obtain upgrades to allow them to attack multiple times with certain character.
-The player can also block when the enemy attacks using the attack button for the character they want to block with, or with the entire party.
-When engaged in a battle, a meter will fill in the corner of the screen.
-When the meter is full, the player can unleash a super attack using one of their characters.
+Indivisible is an action RPG that combines platform-style exploration with combat mechanics inspired by Valkyrie Profile.
+The game features two distinct gameplay styles.
+In the overworld, players control Ajna, the main character, in a 2D action platformer format.
+Ajna can move left, right, and jump.
+As the game progresses, she learns new abilities and moves, allowing her to explore further and faster.

+When encountering enemies in the overworld, the game seamlessly transitions to action RPG combat.
+Each character in the party is controlled using a specific button.
+Pressing a button moves the character toward the enemy for an attack.
+The order of button presses determines attack combos, and players can modify attacks by holding up or down on the analog stick or D-pad.
+Upgrades enable characters to attack multiple times.

+Defensive options include blocking enemy attacks using the attack button for a specific character or blocking with the entire party.
+Additionally, a meter fills during battle, allowing players to unleash super attacks with their characters when it’s full.